-Becoming a Private Investigator in West Virginia is different from most other places.
+To become a Private Investigator in West Virginia is different from most other places.
 The difference is that West Virginia does not require much for you to work as a PI for a Private Investigator agency.
 You simply need to be employed under a West Virginia PI agency.
-However, you won’t be a licensed PI but you can work as one.
+You won't even need a Private Investigator course or to take official state Private Investigator training to be able to work as a PI.
+However, you won’t be a licensed West Virginia PI but you can work as one.
 This can be viewed as you being a Private Investigator under supervision.
-A full PI license allows you to work for yourself (your own business.).
+A full West Virginia Private Investigator's license allows you to work for yourself (your own business.).
 This requires you to have previous investigative experience.
-Other than investigative experience, you need to meet basic requirements such as age, language proficiency, and other usual requirements of this nature.
+Other than investigative experience, to become a Private Investigator in West Virginia, you need to meet basic WV Private Investigator requirements such as age, language proficiency, and other usual PI requirements of this nature.
 Furthermore, you do not need to take a government approved PI licensing course (most other places you do).
 Another difference is that West Virginia does not require you to take a government PI test.
 The government body that controls licensed Private Investigators is the licensing division under the West Virginia Secretary of State.
 Once you submit the proof of your ability to meet the requirements to the licensing division, you will get your PI license.
 Most jurisdictions will have a PI beginner’s license, West Virginia does not.
 However, being a registered employee to a West Virginia PI agency is similar to a beginner’s PI license.
 This is where your struggle will begin.

 The problem with West Virginia requiring previous investigative experience is that there is no such thing as equivalent Private Investigator experience.
 Sure, a career in law enforcement will gain you some transferable skills to bring to the PI world.
 However, an investigative career outside of PI work will not provide you the skill-set to perform what we do the most: single person surveillance for insurance fraud investigations.
 Furthermore, PIs typically obtain all evidence via quality and litigious video.
 This is uncommon for most other investigative careers.
 Being a police officer will not make you a good PI the same way being a PI will not make you a good police officer.